liberapay/liberapay.com/README.md

 [Liberapay](http://liberapay.com) is a recurrent donations platform, trying to bring back the original spirit of Gittip that [Gratipay](http://gratipay.com) has [strayed away from](https://medium.com/gratipay-blog/gratipay-2-0-2453d3c53077).

+## Contact

+You have a question?
+Come ask us in [the salon](https://github.com/liberapay/salon) or in the IRC channel #liberapay on [Freenode](http://webchat.freenode.net/).

 ## Contributing to the translations

 [![We use Weblate for translations](https://hosted.weblate.org/widgets/liberapay/-/287x66-white.png)](https://hosted.weblate.org/engage/liberapay/?utm_source=widget)

+If you have questions about translating Liberapay, you can ask them [in the translation thread](https://github.com/liberapay/salon/issues/2) of the salon.

 ## Contributing to the code